Lotte's Akito Takabe "It wasn't a good season," but "I gained something from it." His batting average since August is .337.

 Lotte's Akito Takabe gave a summary of this year.

-Although he was forced to leave the team towards the end of last season due to injuries to his left wrist and right knee, he played in 76 games and finished with a batting average of .300, Home Run, and 23 RBI.
-Every year, he plays in search of a new sensation when batting, and when asked about his batting style for "2025," he resolved at the Ishigaki Island spring training camp, "I think what's evaluated now is OPS, so it's things like long hits, and I'm the type who likes to hit.
-I want to keep increasing the number of hits, hit as many as possible, and do what I can to bring the team's numbers up."
+Last season, he was sidelined at the end of the season due to injuries to his left wrist and right knee, but he still played in 76 games, recording a batting average of .300, 1 Home Run, and 23 RBI.
+Every year, he seeks a new feeling when it comes to batting, and regarding his batting style for "2025," he said at the Ishigaki Island spring training camp, "I think OPS is what's being evaluated now, so I'm not focused on extra-base hits, but I'm the type of player who hits singles.
+I'm thinking of increasing the number of hits I get, and doing my best to get as many hits as possible and bring the team's numbers up to a good level."

 He was selected to represent Japan in the "Rugzas Samurai Japan Series 2025 Japan vs. Netherlands" to be held on March 5 and 6, and started the game on March 5 as No. 9 center fielder.
 "I go to bat thinking that chances are important for me, so I think it was very good that I was able to hit one in that situation.
 In the sixth inning, with two outs bases loaded and the score at 1-0, he hit a 145-kilogram two seam fastball first pitch from DeBrock in right field to left field for a two-run homer. hit RBI On the 6th, with one out in the 8th inning of a 7-0 game, he came on as a substitute and swung aggressively at the first pitch fastball thrown by the right-handed Prince and hit hit in front of left field for the second game in a row.